lxqt/lxqt.github.io/_posts/2022-09-22-lxqt-modules.md

 ![Modules Settings of LXQt](../../../../../images/posts/new_modules.png)

-So "modular" is about freedom of choice.
+So "modular" is also about freedom of choice how you like to configure your desktop environment.